Herbert Kraus: Post-war period (1945-1965)

 1945 Kraus was reinstated as professor in Göttingen.

 However, he did not return to Göttingen before 1947 because he was defense counsel of the former president of the Reichsbank Hjalmar Schacht at the Nuremberg Trials.

 Back in Göttingen he worked on rebuilding the Institute of International Law and matters concerning the status of the former eastern territories of Germany under international law.

 He was one of the founders of Gettingen working group (Göttinger Arbeitskreis) in 1948.

 He was chairman of the advisory group of the Federal German Government on the Treaty of Paris (1951).

 Kraus retired in 1953.
 In 1964 he was awarded the Federal Great Cross of Merit with Star of the Bundesverdienstkreuz.
 He died in Göttingen in 1965.

 Private life

 Herbert Kraus was married to the American sculptor Katharina Hobson-Kraus (born 1889).
 She left Germany in 1935 and they divorced in 1939.

+He later remarried and had two sons from his second marriage, one of which is the German diplomat Reinhart Kraus.